joanel/kaggle-air-quality-competition/README.md

 and what I've been trained to do.
 That there's been techniques developed as work-arounds to score high on a competitions is --- bracing.

+______

+Another issue, without looking up how to model in meteorology, is choosing a model.
+I'm just not happy about using linear regression, here, though an effort with least squares was reasonable: least squares is a treatment that allows the correlated nature of this data to be accounted for.

+A polynomial model is beyond the scope of what we've been doing in class, but something I will need to do in the 'real world' so I'm hoping I can get something up, if only to compare.

+A scatterplot made this 'u' shape (didn't keep) and that kind of curve just SAYS 'polynomial'.
+There's some discussion of 'XGBOOST' that I didn't have time to follow up on, learn about, but I DID learn that it does F-score comparison, and a F score indicates that day-of-year and temperature, and the highly-correlated days-since-1-Jan-2006 (first day of data storage which I would discard/not use) are the only variables reasonable to model.

+Huh!!!!!!!

+Most dangerously, the 'region' didn't make it into the model(s) -- and this can be dangerous, as the slope of the regression line aggregating all the regions is nearly flat -- and NEGATIVE!
+Regressions lines region-by-region are all positive slopes when regressed by pollution.